 The concept of accountability is vital in business.
-A few of the bigger problem areas of the economy have a lack of accountability which may be their problem.
+A few of the more significant problem areas of the economy lack accountability, which may be their problem.

-We are seeing the Canadian Bank CEO’s making an attempt to appear to be “tightening their belts” and “taking one for the team” by eschewing some bonus money.
-While my opinion is this isn’t enough, at least the optics of the acts show at least some penitence for their actions, and thus some perceived accountability.
+We are seeing the Canadian Bank CEOs attempting to appear to be “tightening their belts” and “taking one for the team” by eschewing some bonus money.
+While my opinion is this isn’t enough, at least the optics of the acts show at least some repentance for their actions and thus some perceived accountability.

-Nortel’s CEOs did not really show any contrition or accountability in their actions, which makes a lot of folk wonder did they feel accountable for the companies bankruptcy?
+Nortel’s CEOs did not show any remorse or accountability in their actions, which makes a lot of folk wonder did they feel accountable for the companies bankruptcy?

-John Chambers from Cisco on the other hand for a while (and might still now, I can’t find any corroboration) took a salary of $1 per year (he got other compensation), but that alone has great optics for employees.
-Is he still very rich?
-My guess is it is not likely that he is trying to create extra income for his family by taking a part time job at Home Depot.
+John Chambers from Cisco, on the other hand, for a while (and might still now, I can’t find any corroboration), took a salary of $1 per year (he got other compensation), but that alone has excellent optics for employees.
+Is he still wealthy?
+I guess it is not likely that he is trying to create extra income for his family by taking a part-time job at Home Depot.

 Accountability of the folks in power and of anyone you deal with directly (especially when it comes to your money) is a vital thing to look for.

-How do we make CEO’s of large firms accountable?
-Make sure if you are a stock holder you vote for your Board of Directors, since they are supposed to represent your best interests (whether they do or not, is another question).
-Go to the yearly stockholders meetings, ask questions and read the company prospectus (no matter how painful it might be).
+How do we make CEOs of large firms accountable?
+If you are a stockholder, make sure you vote for your Board of Directors since they are supposed to represent your best interests (whether they do or not is another question).
+Go to the yearly stockholder’s meetings, ask questions and read the company prospectus (no matter how painful it might be).

-Make yourself accountable for your decisions, but also make the folks you deal with directly (and those that work for you) accountable for their actions and decisions, it will make the whole system work that much better.
+Make yourself accountable for your decisions, but also make the folks you deal with directly (and those that work for you) responsible for their actions and decisions.
+It will make the whole system work that much better.